apache/shardingsphere/agent/README.md

-##  Features Introduction
+## Features

 ShardingSphere-Agent module provides an observable framework for ShardingSphere, which is implemented based on Java Agent.

 ### Usage of logging
-The default logging plugin shows how to record additional logs in ShardingSphere.
+The logging plugin is used to record logs of ShardingSphere.

 ### Usage of metrics
-The metrics plugin is used to collect and display statistical indicators for the entire cluster.
-Supports Prometheus by default.
+The metrics plugin is used to collect and expose monitoring metrics, and supports Prometheus by default.

 ### Usage of tracing
 The tracing plugin is used to obtain the link trace information of SQL parsing and SQL execution.
 Supports for Jaeger, OpenTelemetry, OpenTracing and Zipkin.